Sonically Graded Tonewoods

 Sonic grading is fundamentally different from traditional grading; the process relies entirely on data and mathematical models.
 To have reliable models, you need data – lots of it.
 Through thousands of BING tests and multiple research studies we have amassed enough data to define ideal ranges of density, stiffness, and damping (Q) for a soundboard.
-Our sonic grades are based off three major criteria:
+Our sonic grades are based on three major criteria:

-Damping(Q): Most importantly, the measured value of damping(Q) must be above average.
+Damping(Q): Most important, the measured value of damping(Q) must be above average.
 This eliminates half of all the wood we test.
 If the value of Q is under 150, it is rejected from our sonic grades.

 The soundboards that make it through all the above criteria are then further divided into three major density ranges (all units in kg/m3):